 Having said all that, gamification can help set the stage.
 If you have a comprehensive subject or process, like teaching how to conduct an audit or design instruction, I might put the learner in a gamified experience and have them actually conduct a mock audit or develop instruction for a fictional client.
 So I think it depends on the content and what you are trying to teach whether or not to segment or us it for the entire design and delivery of the instruction.
 The key is to look at what you are teaching and determine what instructional strategy is best.

-KK: GoAnimate is not really a tool for developing games, there are lots of really good tools for game development such as a tool called Construct 2 (with Construct 3 In beta) and a tool called Twine which is a tool that lets you develop interactive stories that are kind of like Choose Your Own Adventure Books.
-If I was developing a game, I would not use GoAnimate, however, it is appropriate to use GoAnimate to create a video to set the scene or mood for the game as an opening video, as a video to help move the story along in the game, or to provide a tutorial on how to play the game.
+KK: Vyond is not really a tool for developing games, there are lots of really good tools for game development such as a tool called Construct 2 (with Construct 3 In beta) and a tool called Twine which is a tool that lets you develop interactive stories that are kind of like Choose Your Own Adventure Books.
+If I was developing a game, I would not use Vyond, however, it is appropriate to use Vyond to create a video to set the scene or mood for the game as an opening video, as a video to help move the story along in the game, or to provide a tutorial on how to play the game.
 It’s important for instructional designers to use the right tool for the right job.
-So, for game development choose another tool, but for videos embedded in the game or a video to explain the game, GoAnimate would be a good choice.
+So, for game development choose another tool, but for videos embedded in the game or a video to explain the game, Vyond would be a good choice.

 However, I’ve seen plenty of “old folks” enjoy video games and animated videos.
 It’s not a learning thing, it is just a cultural thing.
 Our culture wants to believe that old people don’t learn from animation and game-based learning, but that’s not true.
 We all learn the same.
 So the question should be “what learning design is best for this content?”
 Sometimes animation is best, sometimes games are best, and sometimes text-based instructions are best.
 We need to focus on the design of the instruction, not the age of the learner.

 KK: The one game element that everyone forgets about, but is far more powerful than points, badges, or leaderboard, is the freedom to fail.
-Games allow failure, encourage failure and include failure as part of the process.
-In a game, usually only one person can win and everyone else fails.
+Games allow failure, encourage failure, and include failure as part of the process.
+In a game, usually, only one person can win and everyone else fails.
 However, because it’s framed within a game…the sting of failure is reduced.

 And in fact, when you fail or lose in a game, you often want to play again because you think you can do better next time.
 This encourages non-linear, critical thinking, perseverance, and motivation.
 Compare that with most eLearning designs which punish failure, make you feel dumb if you aren’t successful, and force you to repeat content in exactly the same way you just experienced it.

-esearch is really clear that we learn so much more from failure than we do from success.
+Research is really clear that we learn so much more from failure than we do from success.
 So make your eLearning hard, encourage experimentation, and allow failure.
 In a game, failure is good because we usually start with three lives and expect to lose some.
 In eLearning, set the learner up to expect failure and then let them experience the eLearning environment, fail, reflect on that failure, and try again.
 That is a lesson from games we should all incorporate into our learning design.
-Points, badges and leaderboards are not why people play games.
+Points, badges, and leaderboards are not why people play games.
 Overcoming failure and doing better than you did last time are two reasons people play games, so let’s take the right things from games.